(Nov. 19, 2017) – This will be brief. It’s late and I’m tired and soul-sick.

 This was the first time in…wow…ten years I was driven to self-injury.
 The cacophony of grief and despair and panic was so bad it was like it was physically crushing my brain.
 I could get none of my friends on the phone to help me talk myself down (don’t judge them—this was in the middle of the night during a work week).
 In my broken state I completely forgot crisis hotlines exists for us veterans.

 This is why we who suffer from depression and anxiety need to talk so much—we have to get the pain out.
 Some talk more than others; I’m famous for it.
 But, again, I’m not wallowing; most of us aren’t.
 I’m just hardwired by personality to work emotions out verbally…and you can see the depth of the emotional hurricane I have to live with.

 Please hit me up with any questions you may have about depression or anxiety.
 If I can help you understand a friend, a loved one…or even yourself, I will do my best.
 I am not a psychologist; I’m a photojournalist, historian, and mystery writer.
 But I can listen and give you my experience as a friend, maybe even help you research hotlines or professional help.

 If you are in crisis and are considering injuring yourself (or killing yourself), please call 911 immediately!
-I know it’s hard to believe when you’re in that level of pain, but life is worth live.
-And I mean that, I know–I wound up in the hospital for 3 days on suicide watch at my first command in 1998 after swallowing five boxes of sleeping pills).
+I know it’s hard to believe when you’re in that level of pain, but life is worth living.
+And I mean that; I know–I wound up in the hospital for 3 days on suicide watch at my first command in 1998 after swallowing five boxes of sleeping pills.